 - Sudden, unexpected, and unprovoked outbursts

 - Periods of emotional detachment

 - Uncontrollable irritability

 - Threatening physical attacks against people and/or objects

 If these are behaviors that you have noticed your loved one participating in, then it is quite likely that he or she is suffering from IED and it is time to approach him or her about getting help.
-The mere thought of broaching the topic of treatment may be frightening as due to the nature of the disorder itself you have no way of knowing how your loved one is going to react to the confrontation.
+The mere thought of broaching the topic of rehab may be frightening as due to the nature of the disorder itself you have no way of knowing how your loved one is going to react to the confrontation.
 It would be beneficial to educate yourself on the different aspects of the disorder prior to initiating the conversation with your loved one so that you are able to remain calm while expressing the reasoning behind why you want your loved one to get help.
 This can help give you the confidence that you need in order to deal with a potential angry outburst.
 It would also be beneficial to approach the topic in a way that does not seem accusatory by using “I” statements to express how his or her behavior makes you feel.
 This could decrease the likelihood of your loved one becoming overly defensive.

 Why Consider Inpatient Treatment at Valley Behavioral Health System in Fort Smith, Arkansas

 If you are struggling with the frustrating symptoms of IED, you may be feeling as though you have absolutely no control over your emotions.
 Feeling this way can lead to feeling as though you are losing control over other aspects of your life as well.
 This loss of a sense of control can cause dysfunctions in the routines of your everyday life.
 You might be experiencing difficulty in the workplace and may be at risk of losing your job.
 You may even find that your friends and family have begun to push you away.
 While there is no cure for IED, you can gain control over the symptoms with proper rehab.